zzuo123/ClipboardCLI/README.md

 ## Example
 The following segment demonstrates how to add an entry.
 ```
-C:\Downloads\Directory>mclip
+C:\Production\mclip++>mclip add

-attention: type(n) for new line.
+What is the key that you want to add?hello
-The keywords that you saved are:
+What is the value? (press control-z and enter to end)

-what is the keyword that you want to add? hello
+world
-what is the new phrase that you want to add?world
+^Z

-Anything else (y/n): n
+Anything else(yes/no): n
 Press any key to continue . . .
 ```
 The following segment demonstrates how to get the value of an entry to your device clipboard
 ```
-C:\Downloads\Directory>mclip hello
+C:\Production\mclip++>mclip hello
 hello : world
-Text for hello copied to clipboard.
+Value of "hello" copied to clipboard.
-Anything else (y/n): n
+Anything else(yes/no): n
 Press any key to continue . . .
 ```

 ## Sidenote
-Mclip is a personal project, and the data you entered will be stored locally in a text file called phrases.txt, which you will download with the rest of the program.
-However, the data will not be encrypted (not in this version), so use it at your own risk.
+Mclip is a personal project, and the data you entered will be stored locally in a text file called mclip.dat, which you will download with the rest of the program.
+However, the data will not be encrypted (not in this version), which mean any program/person can access it.

 ## Credit
 This program is inspired by the Mclip program in Chapter6 of [Automate the Boring Stuff with Python: Practical Programming for Total Beginners](https://automatetheboringstuff.com/) written by [Al Sweigart](https://alsweigart.com/).
 However, I added my own twist to it to make it work differently and have much more functionality.